marcoshaber99/auth-files-starter/README.md

 # Auth Files Starter

-A minimal starter template for authentication and file uploads with Next.js, Better Auth, and UploadThing.
+A modern, full-stack starter template for authentication and file upload functionality with Next.js.

+## Features ( so far )

+- 🔐 Authentication with email/password and GitHub
+- ✉️ Email verification with OTP
+- 🎨 Dark mode
+- 📱 Collapsible sidebar w/ Shadcn/ui
+- 📊 Dashboard

 ## Stack